mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

 configure `common-rs` with a set of features.
 Later, when `bar-1-rs` does a lookup for `common-1-rs` it has already been configured and the set of features cannot be changed.
 If `bar-1-rs` wants extra features from `common-1-rs`, Meson will error out.
-It is currently the responsability of the main project to resolve those issues by enabling extra features on each subproject:
+It is currently the responsibility of the main project to resolve those issues by enabling extra features on each subproject:
 ```meson
 project(...,